 When it comes to judging how much compensation for losing a toe might be claimable, if the injury occurred in the workplace, it will first need to be proven that the employer was to blame for the accident that caused the injury, before settlement amounts can be calculated.

 Every company in the UK is required by law to maintain a healthy and safe working environment for its employees at all times.
-There are also many specific Health & Safety regulations which apply to specific types of business, and specific work activities.
-For example, if an employee is required to undertake manual handling of good and equipment as part of their job, the employer must conform with all the Health & Safety guidelines for manual handing laid down by the HSE.
+There are also many specific Health & Safety regulations that apply to specific types of business, and specific work activities.
+For example, if an employee is required to undertake manual handling of goods and equipment as part of their job, the employer must conform with all the Health & Safety guidelines for manual handing laid down by the HSE.

 When a company fails to comply with all legislation applicable to the business and type of work its employees do, then a reason to claim compensation against the employer will exist.

-If you have suffered an accident at work due to your employer failing in their Health & Safety duties, the contact Accident Claims UK at the number at the bottom of this page to claim toe injury compensation.
+If you have suffered an accident at work due to your employer failing in their Health & Safety duties, then contact Accident Claims UK at the number at the bottom of this page to claim toe injury compensation.

 Slips, Trips, And Fall Amputation Claims